 5. Folder layouts

 Just like default apps, many of us like to customise how File Explorer looks and feels.
 You can add columns and preview panes, change the default view, and much more – yet all that can be lost with one simple update.
+Thankfully, it's not a hard issue to fix after updating Windows 10.

 Open File Explorer and click 'View' in the menu bar.
 On the left hand side you can add a Preview pane or Details pane.
 If you want the current view to apply to all folders, click View > Options, click the 'View' tab, then click 'Apply to Folders'.
 To add or remove columns, click View > Sort by > Choose columns.